 Dealing with the affairs of mentally incapacitated individuals requires specialist advice.
-Our experts in the Court of Protection are on hand to provide expert and sensitive advice.
+Our expert Court of Protection solicitors are on hand to provide specialist and sensitive advice.

 Court of Protection